speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 Once the API receives the request, it initializes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.

-Here's a typical example of the JSON used in a POST request.
+Here's a typical example of the JSON sent in a POST request.

 ```markdown
 {